-This publication was released by the Department of Revenue, produced at a cost of \$4.95 per copy, to provide information on Alaska public debt as obligated.
+This publication was released by the Department of Revenue.
+Three hundred books were produced at a cost of \$4.28 per copy, to provide information on Alaska public debt as obligated.

 \The \$3,980,000 shown as available at year end lapsed and was lost after the end of the year.